 Electric skateboards for heavy riders can be fun, fast, and safe.
 Let’s look at how to choose an electric skateboard for heavier riders, what to look out for, and some pro tips.

-When choosing an electric skateboard for heavy riders, the four most important things to consider are:
+When choosing an electric skateboard with remote for heavy riders, the four most important things to consider are:

 - Rider weight vs. weight limit